folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Editing a request cancellation reason

-1. Find the request cancellation reason you want to edit and click the **Edit icon**.
+1. Find the request cancellation reason you want to edit and click the **pencil icon**.
 2. Edit the reason.
 3. Click **Save**.
 The changes you made to the request cancellation reason are saved.

 ### Deleting a request cancellation reason

-1. Find the request cancellation reason you want to delete and click the **Delete icon**.
+1. Find the request cancellation reason you want to delete and click the **trash can icon**.
 2. In the **Delete cancel reason** dialog, click **Delete**.
 The reason is deleted and a confirmation message appears.